CaMcIntosh/SQL/Climate Conference Analysis/README.md

 - Self-joins to model relationships within a single table
 - Aggregation using COUNT and GROUP BY
 - Translating real-world questions into SQL logic
-- Producing human-readable, stakeholder-friendly query outputs
+- Designing query outputs for clarity and stakeholder readability

 ---

-## How to Use
-1. Run `schema.sql` to create and populate the database
-2. Execute queries from `queries.sql` individually
-3. Review results to understand how different join strategies affect output

----

 ## Notes
 - Some queries intentionally return empty result sets to reflect real data conditions (e.g., no reciprocal feedback chains).
-- The focus of this project is correctness and clarity, not optimization.
+- The emphasis is on correctness, clarity, and reasoning rather than query optimization.

----

-## Author
-Carrie McIntosh
-SQL Certificate – Part 3